Check alternatives for Grademark

 - From the top navigation bar, select Ouriginal.

-- Go to Plagiarism Submission Details.
+- Go to Similarity Submission Details.
 You will see an overview of all the submitted assignments from students.
-You can also filter on a specific assignment, or search for a specific student or group by using the Filters.
+You can also filter on a specific assignment, or search for a specific student or group by using the Filters button.

 - Click on Show Details for the report you want to view.
 Then click on the name of the document, and click on View Report.
 A new window will open, where you have to login using your TU Delft NetID and password.